Priors in Deep Image Restoration and Enhancement: A Survey: Statistical Priors

-In this section, we review the representative works that exploit the statistical image feature as prior to estimate the parameters of DNNs or embed them into the DNN structures.
-The statistical image feature as prior can be divided into: statistical intensity feature as prior and statistical gradient feature as prior.
-The representative works in using these priors are listed in the Tab.~\ref{tab:statistical_feature_table_1}.
+In this section, we review the representative works that exploit the statistical image feature prior to estimating the parameters of DNNs or embedding them into the DNN structures.
+The statistical image feature as prior can be divided into: the statistical intensity feature as prior and the statistical gradient feature as prior.
+The representative works in using these priors are listed in Tab. \ref{tab:statistical_feature_table_1}.